 Soil: any fertile garden soil that is moist but well-drained.

-Conditions: Best in full sun.
-North, east, west or south facing aspect, in an exposed or sheltered possition.
+Conditions: Best in full sun, in a north, east, west or south facing aspect.

 Habit: Spreading / Branched.